Kuuuube/generic_word_game/README.md

 ## Usage

-1. Open either `Generic-Word-Game.htm` or `Generic-Word-Game-Rand.htm`
+1. Open `Generic-Word-Game.htm`

-    `Generic-Word-Game.htm` generates a puzzle using a 7 letter word as its base.

-    `Generic-Word-Game-Rand.htm` generates a puzzle using 7 random letters.
+2. To create a new puzzle, use the top right buttons.

+    - `New Puzzle` creates a puzzle based on randomized letters that form a word.
+It guarantees at least one pangram (word where all letters are used).

+    - `New Random Puzzle` creates a puzzle from entirely random letters.
+No guarantees are made for these puzzles.
+Some random puzzles do not contain any words.

+    - `New Custom Puzzle` allows for configuring various parameters to generate a puzzle based off of.

 ## Warning